thisdougb/ansible-task-firewall/README.md

 a firewall strategy-plugin for Ansible, to halt play executing when SecOps policy is violated.

 # summary
-In regulated corporate environments it is a challenge to bring in automation with Ansible, significantly to overcome security concerns.
+In regulated corporate environments it is a challenge to bring in automation with Ansible, particularly to overcome security concerns.
 One significant problem, in this regard, is that once Ansible/Tower is setup in an environment (ssh access, sudo without a password), there are no checks or controls on the content of playbooks.

 From a security perspective, there is nothing to stop DevOps teams creating multiple root accounts for example.
 Yes, the counter argument from the Ansible folk is 'pets v cattle.'
 But Ansible's opinion simply implies, 'it's your problem, it's up to you to convince your security teams.'
-So until we can convince security teams of the 'pets v cattle' argument, we're blocked from really moving on with Ansible.
+So until we can convince security teams of the 'pets v cattle' argument, we're blocked from really moving on with Ansible in a production environment.

-So, I've written a firewall plugin for Ansible.
+So, I've written a firewall plugin for Ansible, to try and help things along.
 Security teams can now write a security policy in yaml, which can enforce things like disabling the command module, or disabling the dump argument of the mysql_db module.
 The firewall plugin runs as a strategy, which means you can force all playbook runs through it.

 Security policy can then be implemented as: